SoFi student loan refinancing review

 But SoFi’s new Rate Snooze offer allows you to keep those benefits until federal student loan repayments start up again, while also taking advantage of record-low rates by refinancing with this private lender.
 And it’s relatively risk-free.
 If you refinance now and change your mind, you can cancel at no cost.

 Still, SoFi CEO Anthony Noto warns that you should weigh your options before refinancing federal student loans.
 When federal student loan borrowers refinance, “they waive any current and potential future benefits and protections.”
 This could include federal student loan forgiveness and additional deferment options.

 How does student loan refinancing through SoFi work?

-SoFi splits their application into two parts: in order to show you the rates you qualify for, they will do a soft credit pull, which does not affect your credit score.
-If you choose a product and continue the application, then they perform a hard credit inquiry which may impact your credit score.
+The refinancing process is quite similar to any other loan application.
+Simply visit SoFi’s website and fill out the application.
+The application is split into two parts.
+In order to show you the rates you qualify for, SoFi will conduct a soft credit pull that won’t affect your credit score.
+If you choose a product and continue the application, SoFi will conduct a hard credit check, which can impact your credit score.

 How much will I pay for SoFi student loan refinancing?